jacksoneshbaugh/ScavengerSurvey/docker/README.md

 docker compose build
 ```

-## Testing
+## Running

-To test the production containers, after building, create a `.env` file of the following sort:
+To use the production containers, after building, create a `.env` file of the following sort:
 ``` bash
 # Required for the Flask app
 SECRET_KEY="CHANGE THIS"